section-engineering-education/engineering-education/articles/hypothesis/index.md

 ### Significance of a Hypothesis

 A hypothesis can be described as a theory or argument which explains some observed phenomenon.
 In a scientific setting, a hypothesis is meant to be proven (or disproven) through experimentation.
-In data science, a crucial part of the modeling process is first coming up with a significant question or assumption.
-For example, we can say something like “different cars use the communal parking lot every day”.
+In data science, a crucial part of the modeling process is first coming up with an important question or assumption.
+For example, we can say something like “different cars use the communal parking lot every day.”
 The framing of this statement makes it seem like we are declaring it to be true.
-However, using a statistical approach, it might be better to frame it as “the cars that use the parking lot are the same”.
+However, using a statistical approach, it might be better to frame it as “the cars that use the parking lot are the same.”
 We have framed the assumption as a null hypothesis, which we shall seek to disprove.
 The first statement can be thought of as an alternative hypothesis.
 We shall define these two types of hypotheses later on.
 The significance of framing the two statements as we did above is to help eliminate randomness.
 We can compare it to the phrase “innocent until proven guilty” since we seek to disprove the null hypothesis and validate the alternative hypothesis.
 When these two hypotheses are tested, we seek to prove that the data we used is statistically significant.
 This means that occurrences were not by chance alone.
 We shall define statistical significance later in this article.

-### Statistical vs Machine Learning Hypotheses
+### Statistical vs. Machine Learning Hypotheses

 Even though most of the concepts we cover in this article are predominantly statistical, it is important to understand how the term hypothesis is perceived from either a purely statistical or machine learning perspective.

-When carrying out statistical hypothesis tests, we attempt to calculate the critical value, which shall be covered later on.
+When carrying out statistical hypothesis tests, we attempt to calculate the critical value, which shall be covered later.
 We can refer to this critical value as an effect.
 The interpretation of the critical value is significant.
 It determines the likelihood of observing the effect if observations do not have a relationship.
-The suggestion that the effect is real comes about if the aforementioned likelihood is minute.
+The suggestion that the effect is real comes about if the likelihood mentioned above is minute.
 If the likelihood is large, the effect is likely not to be real.
 In statistical hypothesis tests, there is no comment on the size of the effect.
 These tests are concerned with how likely the effect is present or absent in the population in consideration.
 This is based on the observed data samples.
 Statistical hypotheses are thus based on identifying the relationships between observations.
 They are probabilistic explanations about these relationships.
-Null and alternative hypotheses are denoted as H0 and Ha respectively.
+Null and alternative hypotheses are denoted as H0 and Ha, respectively.

-In machine learning, a hypothesis involves the approximation of a target function and the performing of mappings of inputs to outputs.
+In machine learning, a hypothesis involves approximating a target function and the performing of mappings of inputs to outputs.
 This approximation is known as function approximation.
 We approximate an unknown target function, which we assume exists.
 This target function should best carry out the mapping of inputs to outputs on all possible observations existing in the problem domain.
 The notation in this context is (h) for hypothesis and (H) for a hypothesis set.
-To understand a hypothesis in machine learning better, this [post](https://www.geeksforgeeks.org/ml-understanding-hypothesis/) will be of use.
+To better understand a hypothesis in machine learning, this [post](https://www.geeksforgeeks.org/ml-understanding-hypothesis/) will be of use.

 ### Steps to Test a Hypothesis

 A hypothesis test evaluates two statements about a population.
 The statements are mutually exclusive.
 The test concludes which statement best reflects the sample data.
 A hypothesis test helps us determine the statistical significance of a finding.
 We say a finding is statistically significant when its likelihood of occurrence is very low, given the null hypothesis.
-In this section, we describe the steps to test a hypothesis as we define the concepts involved in the testing process.
+This section describes the steps to test a hypothesis as we define the concepts involved in the testing process.

 #### Establish hypotheses

 The first step in the testing of a hypothesis is first defining a hypothesis.
 This is done by establishing both a null and alternative hypothesis.
-A null hypothesis can be thought of as a statement that claims that there exists no relationship between two measured events.
+A null hypothesis can be thought of as a statement claiming no relationship between two measured events.
 It is an assumption made, which may be based on domain experience.
 Scientists carry out experiments to retain or reject a null hypothesis based upon the nature of (or lack of) the relationship between occurrences.
 A null hypothesis is usually considered to be true until proven otherwise.
 It is denoted as H0.

-On the other hand, an alternative hypothesis is the result of the experiment that we hope to show.
+On the other hand, an alternative hypothesis results from the experiment that we hope to show.
 We want the alternative hypothesis to be true.
 It is the hypothesis that is the alternate of the null hypothesis.
 The image below shall aid in the understanding of these two types of hypotheses.

 ![nullalternative](/engineering-education/hypothesis/nullalternative.png)

-*Null vs alternative hypothesis*
+*Null vs. alternative hypothesis*

 [Source](https://towardsdatascience.com/hypothesis-testing-in-machine-learning-using-python-a0dc89e169ce)